supreet-analytics/nykaa-skincare-web-scraper/README.md

 ## 🧠 Key Highlights

 - ✅ Started with one sample product to build logic.
-- ✅ Dynamically scrapes and updates data for multiple products.
+- ✅ Dynamically scrapes and updates data for 50+ products.
 - ✅ Clean tabular output using `pandas`, ready for export or further processing.
 - ✅ Uses `datetime` to timestamp each run — useful for automation & tracking.
 - ✅ Useful for dashboards, price tracking, competitor analysis, and more.